AI

 • Need help implementing these strategies?
 Let's discuss your specific challenges.

-Students are using ChatGPT for clinical questions, generating study materials, and getting diagnostic suggestions without anyone teaching them how these tools work, where they fail, or when to trust their own judgment over AI output.
+Students are using ChatGPT for clinical questions, generating study materials, and getting diagnostic suggestions while faculty who barely understand AI try to teach them how these tools work, where they fail, or when to trust their own judgment over AI output.

 The partnership problem

-Here’s what most medical school ai curriculum initiatives get wrong: they teach AI as another diagnostic tool, like learning to read an X-ray or interpret lab values.
+Here’s what most medical school ai curriculum programs get wrong: they teach AI as another diagnostic tool, like learning to read an X-ray or interpret lab values.
 Click here, get answer, move on.

 But AI is not a stethoscope.
 It’s a collaborator that needs supervision.

 Research shows AI is designed to complement, not replace, doctors and healthcare providers.
-The American Medical Association explicitly recommends that technology be used to augment human intelligence, not substitute for it.
-Yet somehow, medical education treats AI like software to master rather than a partner to manage.
+The American Medical Association adopted new policy to develop AI learning objectives, stating that “just as medical students learn anatomy and physiology, they must also understand how AI tools function.”
+Yet somehow, medical education still treats AI like software to master rather than a partner to manage.

 A recent study found something surprising: physicians using ChatGPT Plus showed no improvement in diagnostic accuracy compared to those using traditional resources.
 Meanwhile, ChatGPT alone achieved over 92% accuracy.
 That’s not because AI is smarter.
 It’s because physicians haven’t learned how to work with AI effectively.